In this article

 Uber has two mobile apps: one for Uber passengers, and another for Uber drivers.

-For the passenger app, users simple create an account, enter their credit card details in advance, and they’d good to go.
+For the passenger app, users simply create an account using thier email, enter their credit card details in advance, and they'd good to go.
 To book a cab, they simply press a button, and an Uber car will soon arrive.

 For Uber drivers, they can use the app to pick up customers with the press of a button too.
 Simply go "online" and they're ready to pick up passengers.